samanklesaria/traffic-env/README.md

 The FLAGS object from tensorflow.app is abused to allow each component to specify its command line arguments.
-This is easier than centralizing all command line arguments and passing them each component in its constructor, which is the standard approach.
+This is easier than centralizing all command line arguments and passing them each component in its constructor.

 For the TrafficEnv class, we use a ring buffer to store the cars on each road.
 The IDM requires each car to have a leading car, so we introduce a fake car that the front car can follow.